zeevedeeptech/matic-docs/docs/faq/delegator-faq.md

 ### What happens to my rewards that are accumalated if I switch delegation from Foundation to External node?

-If you haven't already claimed your rewards before switching delegation, then upon successfull switch of your delegation from Foundation to External the Rewards that were accumalated till then will be transferred back to your account.
+If you haven't already claimed your rewards before switching delegation, then upon successful switch of your delegation from Foundation to External the Rewards that were accumalated till then will be transferred back to your account.

 ### Will delegation on the External Nodes work the same as Foundation Nodes?